 Your Account Is Protected

-Of course there are reasons to protect an account — perhaps you have safety/privacy is necessary to protect yourself and your family, in some situations.
+Of course there are reasons to protect an account — perhaps you have safety/privacy issues, and you need to take extra measures to protect yourself and your family.
 But it does make it less likely that people will follow you, simply because it looks like you don’t want a following among those you don’t know in the “real world.”

 You Have Almost No Followers, Yet You Follow Hundreds Of People